 Commercial harvesting allows landholders to engage a commercial harvester to remove kangaroos from their properties.

-Only people who are licensed by the Department of Planning, Industry and Environment with a Kangaroo Harvester Licence granted under the Biodiversity Conservation Act 2016 (BC Act) may harvest kangaroos and sell the carcasses.
+Only people who are licensed by the Department of Planning and Environment with a Kangaroo Harvester Licence granted under the Biodiversity Conservation Act 2016 (BC Act) may harvest kangaroos and sell the carcasses.
 Kangaroos must be harvested in accordance with licence conditions and the National code of practice for the humane shooting of kangaroos and wallabies for commercial purposes.

 Regulations for the commercial harvesting of kangaroos include:

-Only people who are licensed by the Department with a current Professional Kangaroo Harvester licence may harvest kangaroos and sell the carcasses.
+Only people who are licensed by the department with a current Professional Kangaroo Harvester licence may harvest kangaroos and sell the carcasses.
 Kangaroos must be shot in accordance with the National code of practice for the humane shooting of kangaroos and wallabies for commercial purposes.

-Carcasses must only be sold to a Department licensed Kangaroo Dealer.
-Carcasses must only be transported on vehicles approved by the NSW Food Authority and stored in chillers licensed by the NSW Food Authority and premises registered by the Department.
+Carcasses must only be sold to a department licensed Kangaroo Dealer.
+Carcasses must only be transported on vehicles approved by the NSW Food Authority and stored in chillers licensed by the NSW Food Authority and premises registered by the department.